EvolvingLMMs-Lab/lmms-eval/README.md

 ## Current datasets
 - GQA

-## Models to be added and tested
 - MMMU
-- SQA
+- SQA-IMG
 - MME
+- MMVet
+- LLaVA-Bench
+- LLaVA-Bench-CN

+## Datasets to be added and tested

 ## Datasets to be added